 For even more resources, the Silver plan is the obvious choice – however, it can get pretty expensive once the discount period is over, so make sure your business really needs the extra features before upgrading.

-In case you’re in the dark about a few of those technical features, here’s a quick overview:
+And in case you’re in the dark about a few of those technical features, here’s a quick overview:

 - WHMCS is a client management software that helps you manage your billing process